Social & Behavioral Sciences in Public Health

 - Theoretical basis of social and behavioral intervention and psychosocial influences on health and illness.
-These have implications for both behavioral interventions and understanding psychosocial influences on health and social policies that affect health.
+These theories have implications for behavioral interventions and understanding psychosocial influences on health and social policies that affect health.

 - Identify social and psychological factors and processes in the etiology of disease and health related behaviors

 - Articulate the influence of major social structural divisions such as gender, SES, and ethnicity on health and health related behaviors

 - Appropriately select and apply behavioral science theories to studying health problems in diverse populations

 - Social and behavioral intervention design and implementation.

 - Apply principles from educational, behavioral, communication, social and psychological theory to influence health related behaviors and health status in diverse populations

 - Utilize effective needs assessment and program planning skills to design health-promoting programs and policies

 - Implement a wide array of intervention strategies, including media-based (mass media, small media, electronic media), interpersonal communication, social support and social network-based interventions, advocacy and community organizing